 The Online Regional Qualifying Exams (ORQEs) for the National History Bee, the National Science Bee and the US Geography Championships/International Geography Bee will open on September 27, 2021.
-There is no cost to take any of these exams and they will stay open until January 24, 2022.
+Due to current public health concerns and school re-openings/closures, IAC has extended the deadlines for the 2022 History and Science ORQEs until 11:59pm Eastern on Monday, February 7, 2022.
+The deadline for the 2022 Geography ORQE remains 11:59pm Eastern on Monday, February 28, 2022.
 You don’t need to register your students in advance for the exams; they will be able to register as students immediately before taking the exam(s).
 In order to access the ORQEs, your students will need to provide your sponsor ID, which can be accessed through your sponsor page).
 Register to be a sponsor here.

 Students can take up to three exams – one of which serves to qualify students for the Regional Finals for the National History Bee, one of which serves to qualify students for the Regional Finals of the National Science Bee, and one of which serves to qualify students for both the Regional Finals of the International Geography Bee and the National Championships of the US Geography Championships.
 Each exam takes 20 minutes and is taken online (either on a computer or on a tablet).
 Students need to be supervised while they take the exams and are not permitted to use any resources including any other website.
 Students can take all three exams at once, or at different times (including on different days, with different sponsors if needed).
 Each student can only take each exam once.
 If we get more than one entry per student per exam, we will only take the first entry into account.

 Results of exams will be sent out to the sponsors.
 However, we won’t be able to tell you if your students have qualified until after all students have finished taking the exams.
 Once we have determined which students have qualified for the Regional Finals (starting in late November), we will email all the sponsors to let them know.

 Frequently Asked Questions about the ORQEs: